gluster/glusterdocs/docs/Administrator-Guide/Directory-Quota.md

 # gluster volume quota <VOLNAME> limit-usage <DIR> <HARD_LIMIT>
 ```

-For example, to set limit on data directory on the test-volume where
+For example, to set a limit on data directory on the test-volume where
 data is a directory under the export directory:

 ```console